Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 I am now finally making this project fully open source.
 What is it? - Simple Protocol For Mac.
 This Will Let You Choose Supported Protocols To Use.
 Just with a couple of Questions Your Command or Commands Will Be Executed.
+I am now making this into an MacOS app.
+It will have a GUI NOW.

 [![Build Status](https://img.shields.io/badge/TravisCI%20Build-Passing-brightgreen.svg)](https://travis-ci.org/larsonthekidrs/Simple-Protocol-For-Mac)
 [![Build status](https://img.shields.io/badge/App%20Veyor%20Build-Failing-red.svg)](https://ci.appveyor.com/project/larsonthekidrs/simple-protocol-for-mac)